miryalkarakshay/cv-exercises/ex08/code/Assignment.md

 With the depth we have the necessary information now, when we want to assemble new images.
 One example for this is a new feature from facebook:
 - [Facebooks 3D image](https://arxiv.org/pdf/2008.12298v1.pdf)
-- Implement this without the inpainting part
+- Implement something similar to this without the inpainting part
     - estimate the depth with the monodepth network
-    - backproject rgb and depth image and get the point cloud
+    - backproject rgb and depth image and get the point cloud.
+This requires the camera intrinsics
     - rotate the pointcloud, i.e. create a new view
     - project the points back into the image
-    - create a give for multiple view points
+    - create a gif for multiple view points
 - feel free to try out more things with depth, for example background removal for exposed objects
 - run monodepth estimation on your own images